 These won't impact or form your company culture at all, but they are a good starting point.
 Consider them as online ping pong tables.

 Every office has rules.
-This is the same for remote teams.
+It is the same for remote teams.
 Define how you work online with team members.
 Clearly define how you track progress, how you collaborate on projects, how you treat customers, how you raise common issues, how personal development works.
 Even the simplest things matter: when to show up - regarding multiple time zones - and how to participate in team calls.

 In the office, you can see everyone's face.
 In remote teams, it's called transparent communication.
-Every chat is transparent, searchable and visible.
+Every chat is open, searchable and visible.
 Every communication is collaborative and more relaxed than a usual office talk.
 Imagine a meeting room with a whiteboard.
 Your day-to-day toolkit for remote teams should be something like that.
 Use a company chat to mirror the classic office, use online conference tools for team calls, use collaborative content management platforms to manage collaborative work.

 So your company is into gym memberships and stuff?
 Well, for remote teams, that might not be an option.
-Instead of perks that are tied to a location, use small perks that are tied to something online.
+Instead of perks that are tied to a location, use small perks that are bound to something online.
 Treat everyone with e-books or streaming music subscriptions.